microsoft/RTVS-docs/samples.md

 #### Bike rental estimation

-This example demonstrates the Feature Engineering process for builing a regression model to predict bike rental demand using historical datasets.
+This example demonstrates the Feature Engineering process for building a regression model to predict bike rental demand using historical datasets.
 Similar to the previous example, the datasets are relatively small (17,379 rows and 17 columns) for the purposes of illustration, but can be scaled to whatever size makes sense for your application.

-### Microsoft R Open (R with MKL) examples
+### Microsoft R Open (R with MKL)

 These examples show off the power of [Microsoft R Open](https://mran.revolutionanalytics.com/open/), Microsoft's distribution of R